AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

 console.log(updatedPerson) // { name: 'Harry', age: 22 }
 ```

-Sometimes it is not feasible in a language like `JavaScript` to always create a new copy of an object,
+Sometimes it is not feasible to always create a new copy of an object,
-but in this case, it will be totally fine.
+but in this case it's totally fine.

 # Piping